Delft Synagogue

-OJG Klal Israël (.
-English: OPEN Jewish Congregation Klal Israel) was founded in 2005, in Delft, the Netherlands.
-OJG Klal Israel holds services twice a month in the Delft synagogue, Koornmarkt 12 in Delft.
-It is affiliated with the Jewish Reconstructionist Communities.

-Position within Judaism
+The Delft Synagogue is a Reconstructionist Jewish congregation and synagogue, located at Koornmarkt 12, in the city of Delft, in the South Holland region of The Netherlands.
+Designed by L. Winkel in the Neoclassical style, the synagogue was completed in 1862, fell into disuse after World War II, was subsequently restored and reconsecrated from 1974.

+Since 2005, the synagogue has been home to the OJG Klal Israël (OPEN Joodse Gemeente Klal Israël congregation, translates into English as the OPEN Jewish Congregation Klal Israel).
+Services are held in the synagogue twice a month.

+Rabbi Hannah Nathans is rabbi of OJG Klal Israël since 2 October 2016.

+History

+There is evidence of Jewish settlement in Delft from 1811.
+Services were initially held in private homes until official recognition of the community was granted in 1821.
+The community inaugurated a synagogue on the Koornmarkt in the center of Delft in 1862.

+During the World War II, Nazis deported and executed most of the Jews in the city.
+The synagogue survived, however its interior furnishings were devastated.
+In 1952, the former synagogue was sold to the municipality of Delft and by 1962, the congregation merged into a congregation in The Hague.
+The synagogue building was subsequently declared a national monument and restored in 1974.
+The building served as a cultural center until 1996, when it was reassigned to the Stichting Behoud Synagoge Delft, and fully restored.
+The building reopened in 2003 as a cultural center and the OJG Klal Israël congregation began using the building as a synagogue from 2005.

+Position of the congregation

 OJG Klal Israël is part of Progressive Judaism, and holds progressive views on, among many issues, homosexuality, the role of women and the role of non-Jewish family members in the congregation.
 Its essential moral foundations are: equity and justice, equality, democracy and peace.
 The congregation defines itself as independent and "reformodox".
 It largely follows the Dutch liberal liturgy.
-It views Torah as a binding blueprint for a meaningful Jewish life.
+According to the Reconstructionist vision, it views Torah as a binding blueprint for a meaningful Jewish life.
 However, in accordance with the talmudic injunction not to accept jurisprudence unquestioningly, it maintains that the interpretation of the law must be shaped by a dynamic and critical process that takes into account the needs and peculiarities of the modern world, and of the evolving Jewish civilization.

-Rabbi

-Starting Rosh HaShana 5777 (October 2nd, 2016) Hannah Nathans is rabbi of OJG Klal Israël.